apache/apisix-ingress-controller/docs/en/latest/practices/check-crd-status.md

 #
 -->

-When using the APISIX ingress declarative configuration, we often use the `kubectl apply` command.
+When using the APISIX ingress declarative configuration, often use the `kubectl apply` command.
 If the configuration is verified by the schema and validation webhook, the configuration will be accepted by Kubernetes.

 When the Ingress Controller watches the resource change, the logic unit of the Ingress Controller has just started to work.
 In various operations of the Ingress Controller, object conversion and more verification will be performed.